Ljubo-Grubisic/Minecraft/README.md

 Neke od stvari koje ću pokušati rekreairati je loadanje, unloadanje i generiranje chunkove.
 Možda još implementiram lighting system.

 Final thesis of high school

 The goal of this project is to make a game engine and the basics of minecraft.
 Some of the things I will try to recreate is loading, unloading and generating chunks.
-I might still implement the lighting system.
+I might implement the lighting system.

-Some picture of how development is going:
+Some pictures of how development is going:

 ![image](https://github.com/Ljubo-Grubisic/Minecraft/assets/114671335/f55c3e1c-e0f2-4a40-a38b-54ebdea6e828)
 ![image](https://github.com/Ljubo-Grubisic/Minecraft/assets/114671335/243a2013-15f1-413a-9f0a-a04abe622c34)